Tips and Tricks

 Apache MXNet is an open-source deep learning framework designed for both efficiency and flexibility, allowing you to mix symbolic and imperative programming.

-• Pros: Supports multiple languages, scalable, and efficient in handling large-scale networks.
+• Pros: Supports multiple languages, is scalable, and is efficient in handling large-scale networks.

 • Cons: Less popular than other frameworks, which can impact community support and resources.